 Do not make false promises.
-Only offer what you can access provide.
+Only offer what you can provide.

-Providers are not required to determine if a crime or a prosecutable offense has taken place.
-However, they can foster an empowering, caring environment to identify a victim for a potential rescue and provide invaluable resources to assist in restoring their lives and help them to begin healing emotionally and physically.
+Providers are not required to determine if a crime or a prosecutable offense has occurred.
+However, they can foster an empowering, caring environment to identify a victim for a potential rescue, provide invaluable resources to restore their lives, and help them to begin healing emotionally and physically.

 Creating an Opportunity for Intervention